WiggyOCE/holmesglen/README.md

 This is just a simple test phishing website for a project.
-No user data is stored when input into the phone
+No user data is stored when input into the form